0.1 — Introduction to these tutorials

 Before we get started, let’s cover a few important goals for these tutorials:

-• Cover programming topics as well as C++.
-Traditional textbooks do a pretty good job of teaching the basics of a given programming language, but they often do not cover relevant programming topics that are incidental to the language.
+• Cover general programming topics as well as C++.
+Traditional textbooks do a pretty good job of teaching the basics of a given programming language, but they often do not cover other programming topics that are incidental to the language.
 For example, books will omit sections on programming style, common pitfalls, debugging, good/bad programming practices, and testing.
 Consequently, by the time you finish the book, you may understand how to program in a language, but you might also have picked up bad habits that will come back to bite you later!
 One of the goals of these tutorials is to make sure that all of these incidental topics are covered along the way, in the sections where it naturally makes sense to discuss them.
 When you finish, you will not only know how to program in C++, you will know how NOT to program in C++, which is arguably as important.

 • Provide a lot of examples.
 Most people learn as much or more from following the examples as they do from reading the text.
 These tutorials will endeavor to provide plenty of clear, concise examples to show the application of concepts you are learning.
 We will also avoid (as much as possible) the twin evils: the ellipsis (also known as ), where a necessary or non-obvious part of an example is omitted in the interest of space, and the unexplained new concept, where a new concept that is integral to the example is introduced without any mention of what it is or how it works.
 Both of these tend to lead to getting stuck.